Creative Industries Strategy Session - image supplied.

 • Warrnambool City Council

-The role of the PCG is to provide advice and recommendations to support the progression of the Strategy and to ensure the strategy reflects the South West’s needs and priorities, to identify opportunities, facilitate connections and to advocate for the creative industries, including acting as a conduit to State Government.
+The role of the PCG is to provide advice and recommendations to support the progression of the Strategy and to ensure the strategy reflects the Great South Coast’s needs and priorities, to identify opportunities, facilitate connections and to advocate for the creative industries, including acting as a conduit to State Government.

 Project Advisory Group